 EVEN CHILDREN CAN HAVE HEALTH ISSUES

 Many people consider children healthy.
 Do you think children can not have symptoms of DCS (decompression sickness)?
 That they can not have an open PFO (patent foramen ovale)?
 Quite the opposite!
 Even if complying to all the standards and recommendations, children can exhibit DCS symptoms after the dive.
 Children are not small adults.
-The way they breathe, the anatomy of a child’s respiratory and circulatory system, the effect of pressure on ORL and tissues in children, the developing nervous system, that and more differentiates them from adults and should be taken into consideration when diving with children.
+The way they breathe, the anatomy of a child’s respiratory and circulatory system, the effect of pressure on ORL and tissues in children, the developing nervous system, and more differentiates them from adults and should be taken into consideration when diving with children.
 Keep it in mind and be mindful and aware of any issues, be it before, during or after the dive.

 IT SHOULD BE FUN!

 Just as they remember their first school teacher, your kids will remember their first diving instructor.
 The instructor should not only teach them how to dive safely and properly, but also to respect and care for nature.
 Be emphatic.
 Children should not dive when stressed.
-They always must know what, where, how and when is about to happen.
+They always must know what, where, how and when events are going to happen.
 They are more sensitive and vulnerable, with their own problems, doubts and fears.
 They must not be afraid to say that they are not feeling okay.
 Even if it would mean that the dive will be cancelled.
 Sometimes all it takes is listening to them and trying to understand.
 Always, without exception, accept it if they do not want to go underwater!
 Listen and think about what the issue might be.
 Perhaps it could be a poorly understood mention of an underwater danger that they overheard someone else talking about, or maybe they just secretly watched the last part of Sharktopus, or just did not sleep well enough.

 LAST BUT NOT LEAST – IT SHOULD BE THEIR DECISION